- Below are the templates for biomedical, sociobehavioral, verbal and assent forms, and "modular language" to plug in if

-To determine if you need to consent your subjects to be screened (in person, on the phone, or online), please see the section at hte bottom of this page for more information on consent for screening (also available in our FAQs page) and you may use this template.
+To determine if you need to consent your subjects to be screened (in person, on the phone, or online), please see the section at hte bottom of this page for more information on consent for screening (also available in our FAQs page), and you may use this template.
 It can be used in person, or as a verbal (phone) script, or may be formatted to be presented online.
 If HIPAA does not apply to your study, please remove the HIPAA-related content.

 - SaaS Verbal Screening Consent/HIPAA (ver.
 10-08-21)